 What Is Septoplasty?

 Septoplasty is a nose surgery that straightens the cartilage that divides the nostrils, called the septum.
 This is a corrective treatment that is done to improve nostril symmetry and breathing caused by a deviated septum.
-The Rhinoplasty Society is a professional, nonprofit organization of surgeons who are experienced in plastic and reconstructive nose surgery.
+The Rhinoplasty Society is a professional, nonprofit organization of surgeons who are experienced in plastic and reconstructive nose surgery, like nose septum correction.
 We aim to pair potential patients with skilled doctors who have years of excellence in rhinoplasty and can produce noticeable improvements to the look and function of the nose.

 Candidates for Septoplasty

 Many people have a degree of septum asymmetry.
-But when a crooked septum prevents you from breathing comfortably, corrective surgery may be needed.
+But when a crooked septum prevents you from breathing comfortably, corrective surgery may be needed to straighten a deviated septum.
 Septoplasty can be performed for patients who struggle with breathing issues related to their nose and are in generally good health.
 To determine if you are a good candidate for septoplasty, you will need to have a physical examination to assess your septum deviation and decide if nose surgery can help.

 How Is It Done?